clolsonus/covid-19/FAQ.md

 exponential fall off, but we currently do not know when that will begin or what slope/rate it will follow.

+# Your plots are alarmist and scary!

+My intention is not to be political.
+At least through April, a linear fit was much more realistic than other models being shopped around.
+It wasn't too many weeks ago 5k deaths in the USA seemed completely alarmist.
+Now in early may we are talking about 100k or maybe more.
+What will the picture look like in June?

 # Why spend the time on this.

 I think many of us are obsessed with the situation (early may as I write this) and making and updating plots is an outlet.

+# Comments?
 # Daily plots

 See the daily plots: